ckoepp/TwitterSearch/docs/advanced_usage_tse.rst

 Advanced usage: The :class:`TwitterSearchException` class
 =========================================================

-You can also print an exception like a string which will result in ``Error <TwitterSearchException.code>: <TwitterSearchException.message>``.
-For those new to Python, this can be easily done like this:
+It is possible to print an *TwitterSearch* exception.
+Doing so will result in strings of the type ``Error <TwitterSearchException.code>: <TwitterSearchException.message>``.
+For those new to Python, the standard way to print an exceptions is:

 .. code-block:: python